-No. The waiver will not have a detrimental effect on vehicular traffic or parking conditions.
-The reduced setback of the existing sign will allow the sign to be seen by motorists and will fit the character of the residential area.
-If the sign would need to follow the 10-foot requirement, this would have a detrimental effect on the vehicular traffic and parking conditions as it will decrease ease of maneuverability on the site.
+No. The sign waiver will not have a detrimental effect on vehicular traffic or parking conditions.
+Rather, the reduced setback will allow the sign to be seen by motorists and will fit the character of the area as there are other signs along 103rd Street that are close to the right of way.